Song and rhyme words

 'Cause my piece went into orbit and became a satellite.

-It went and hit the pilot in a fast, low-flying plane.
+It went up and hit the pilot in a fast, low-flying plane.

 He scraped it aff his goggles, shouting through the intercom: